 ABOUT THE AUTHOR

-A veteran of nonprofit leadership and fundraising, Jeff is known for his integrity, broad expertise, keen insight and accurate strategizing.
-He has been the guiding force behind Lighthouse Counsel since founding it in 1999.
+A veteran of nonprofit leadership and fundraising, Jeff has been the guiding force behind Lighthouse Counsel since founding it in 1999.

-As senior vice president of development for the YMCA of Middle Tennessee, he led one of the nation’s most successful YMCA fundraising programs.
+As senior vice president of development for the YMCA of Middle Tennessee, Jeff led one of the nation’s most successful YMCA fundraising programs.
 He also was senior managing director at Jerold Panas, Linzy & Partners.
+Prior to that, he served as advancement director at Mount de Sales Academy in Macon, Georgia.
+He began his fundraising career as executive director of the South Georgia Chapter of the March of Dimes Birth Defects Foundation.

-Jeff was a multi-year member of the Fundraising Success (now Nonprofit Pro) Editorial Advisory Board and writes the popular Bedrocks & Beacons weekly blog for the publication.
-He is a graduate of the University of Georgia Henry W. Grady College of Journalism and Mass Communication, and holds a master’s degree in human resource management from Troy University.
+Jeff is a graduate of UGA’s Henry W. Grady College of Journalism and Mass Communication and holds a master’s degree in human resource management from Troy University.